The Geometry of the Wigner Caustic and a Decomposition of a Curve Into Parallel Arcs: The Wigner caustic of closed curves with at most inflexion points

-\end{itemize} The total number of arcs of the glueing schemes for the Wigner caustic presented above is $n(2n-1)$.
+The total number of arcs of the glueing schemes for the Wigner caustic presented above is $n(2n-1)$.
 By Proposition \ref{PropNumDiffArcs} the total number of different arcs of the Wigner caustic is equal to the same number.
 Thus there is no more maximal glueing schemes for the Wigner caustic of $C_n$.
-The same argument holds for other affine $\lambda$--equidistants.